 Bob Taylor had a very different vision.
 He saw that as processing power became exponentially cheaper, the computer would evolve into a communications device.
 So he and his colleagues built a machine at Xerox PARC that did something unthinkable at the time, it devoted two thirds of its computing power to the display.

 Alto, a computer like no other that came before it.
 The Alto was designed to be used by a single individual—almost all computers at the time were time-shared among a number of users—and had a simple, intuitive interface.
 You didn’t need to be a specialist to use this machine, almost anyone could be up and running with it in under an hour.

 Steve Jobs visited PARC, saw the Alto and was blown away.
 He adopted many of its features, such as the mouse and the graphical user interface, but also added a few of his own, like a suite of elaborate fonts.
 In 1984, Apple launched the Macintosh and the market for computers was never quite the same again.

-What Mark Zuckerberg did in 2007 was no less impactful.
-At the time, Facebook was still chasing the market leader, MySpace and Zuckerberg did something truly unprecedented.
-Through a technology called an Application Programming Interface (API), he opened up the Facebook platform to any outside developer who wanted to create a feature for it.
+The Brand As An Open APIApplication Programming Interface (API), he opened up the Facebook platform to any outside developer who wanted to create a feature for it.

 became a platform.
 By May 2009 Facebook passed MySpace on its way to becoming the most popular Web destination in the world.
 Today. it has 1.5 billion users and is worth $270 billion.
 MySpace was sold for a reported $35 million in 2011.

 Using Platforms To Access Ecosystems

 ability of a platform to access ecosystems.
 The legions of independent developers that were working on Facebook’s behalf far outperformed MySpace’s internal capabilities—or anyone else’s for that matter.